SelfOdom: Self-supervised Egomotion and Depth Learning via Bi-directional Coarse-to-Fine Scale Recovery: Self-supervised Visual Egomotion and Depth Learning

 \subsubsection{Visual Encoder}

-We use ResNet18 backbone as the visual feature encoder $f_\text{visual}$.
-Two adjacent images $\left \{\mathbf{I}_{i}, \mathbf{I}_{i+1}\right \} $ are combined on the RGB channel to obtain 6-dimensional tensors, which are inputted into the visual feature encoder to obtain visual features in 1/4 input image size.
+We use ResNet18 backbone as the visual feature encoder $f_\text{visual}$. {Within a single sequence window, there are n consecutive images.
+The length of the sequence window is the total number of images in the sequence. } Two adjacent images $\left \{\mathbf{I}_{i}, \mathbf{I}_{i+1}\right \} $ are combined on the RGB channel to obtain 6-dimensional tensors, which are inputted into the visual feature encoder to obtain visual features in 1/4 input image size.
 In order to simplify the network structure and improve the forward efficiency, we use global average pooling to transform ith frame visual features into a 128 dimensional feature vector $\mathbf{v}_i$.